 A new venture

-Shortly after arriving in Orizaba, Catherine gave birth to María Dolores on September 15, 1866.
-Francisco followed a couple of years later.
-Buoyed by the high tropical climate, where the air was pure and everything flourished, he grew into a strong young man who followed in his father’s footsteps as an railroad engine mechanic.
+Buoyed by the high tropical climate, where the air was pure and everything flourished, Francisco grew into a strong young man who followed in his father’s footsteps as a railroad engine mechanic.

 Francisco, María, and their young family lived in a house on the “with the letter ‘I’ on the second street of San Cristobal” in Orizaba.
 As María was also multilingual, they spoke Spanish, French, and English at home, so the children grew up speaking all three languages fluently and gliding easily from one to another, much as their parents had done before them.